Protection of all nondefective twofold degeneracies by anti-unitary symmetries in non-Hermitian systems: Abstract

 \section{Abstract}

-Non-Hermitian degeneracies are classified as defective exceptional points~(EPs) and non-defective degeneracies.
-While in defective EPs, both eigenvalues and eigenvectors coalesce, non-defective degeneracies are characterized merely by the emergence of degenerate eigenvalues.
+Non-Hermitian degeneracies are classified as defective exceptional points~(EPs) and nondefective degeneracies.
+While in defective EPs, both eigenvalues and eigenvectors coalesce, nondefective degeneracies are characterized merely by the emergence of degenerate eigenvalues.
 It is also known that all degeneracies are either symmetry-protected or accidental.
-In this letter, I prove that anti-unitary symmetries protect all non-defective twofold degeneracies.
+In this paper, I prove that anti-unitary symmetries protect all nondefective twofold degeneracies.
 By developing a 2D non-Hermitian tight-binding model, I have demonstrated that these symmetries comprise various symmetry operations, such as discrete or spatial point-group symmetries and Wick's rotation in the non-Hermitian parameter space.
-Introducing these composite symmetries, I present the protection of non-defective degeneracies in various parameter regimes of my model.
-This work paves the way to stabilizing non-defective degeneracies and offers a new perspective on understanding non-Hermitian band crossings.
+Introducing these composite symmetries, I present the protection of nondefective degeneracies in various parameter regimes of my model.
+This work paves the way to stabilizing nondefective degeneracies and offers a new perspective on understanding non-Hermitian band crossings.